 The Contracting Party must report to Euronext all Reportable Units of the Contracting Party’s and its Affiliates’ Subscribers with the ability to Use Information, per Information Product.
 Such report will include the Subscriber’s details (such as name, address and contact details).
 It will not include Non-Display Use as this must be licensed with Euronext directly.
-If the Subscriber is a Non-Professional Subscriber, please refer to clause 9 of this Policy.
+If the Subscriber is a Non-Professional Subscriber, please refer to clause 8 of this Policy.

 The Subscriber’s Use of Recipient-Controlled Information must be reported per Information Product.
 Such report will include the Subscriber’s details (such as name, address and contact details).
 It will not include Non-Display Use as this must be licensed with Euronext directly.
-As for the Subscriber’s Use of Information Supplier-Controlled Information, only Real Time Information needs to be reported.
+As for the Subscriber’s Use of Information Supplier-Controlled Information, only Real-Time Information needs to be reported.

 For the avoidance of doubt, in case of both Display Use and Non-Display Use by a single Device, the Display Use is reportable and Fees may be applicable to both the Display Use and Non-Display Use.